Emma Stone Should Be Replaced By Adele At Oscars 2017, Poll Shows

 While Emma Stone was clearly shocked (though she was the front-runner at this year’s SAG) to be invited to the stage to accept the award, Hill supported the actress by greeting her with a warm hug.

 After her emotional and politically-charged acceptance speech, Emma Stone sure looked as if she needed a warm hug again.
-And Hill was there to comfort his Superbad co-star as they walked off stage.
+Moreover, Hill was there to comfort his Superbad co-star as they walked off stage.

 Emma Stone was far from the only celebrity at this year’s SAG awards ceremony to have criticized U.S. President Donald Trump’s executive order that temporarily bars immigrants from seven Muslim countries from entering the U.S.